martinbjeldbak/Shotta/README.md

 > [!IMPORTANT]
 > This has only been tested in WoW Classic, but it should work in all versions

+## Features

+Ever wished you had more pictures of your adventures throughout Azeroth and beyond?
+Look no further!

+Screenshotter will automatically take screenshots

+- at regular intervals
+- at specific events
+- when you're alone
+- when you're with your friends
+- when you down a boss

+It runs with zero dependencies and minimal code.

 ## Installing

 Currently [WoWUp] is the only known supported addon client because it supports